kubernetes/autoscaler/cluster-autoscaler/cloudprovider/aws/CA_with_AWS_IAM_OIDC.md

 Note: The keys for the tags that you entered don't have values.
 Cluster Autoscaler ignores any value set for the keys.

-- Create an IAM Policy for cluster autoscaler and to enable AutoDiscovery
+- Create an IAM Policy for cluster autoscaler and to enable AutoDiscovery.

 ```sh
 {